lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 3. the analysis of Spanish and international public financial systems (4 lectures), and

-4. applications and policy analyses (5 lectures)
+4. application and policy analyses (5 lectures)

 <br>